MoJo-JoJo24/snake_game/README.md

 4. To build the executable snake game, type in the command line 'make release' from under the same directory as the repository
 5.  run the executable 'play_snake_game.out' from the command line
 6. Follow the in-game manu promps and use the arrow keys to move the snake

+## Scores
+The game uses a text file to record and display the history of scores